Sprained Ankle Myths BUSTED!

 Even if you feel like your pain tolerance is high enough to “walk off” your injury, you should immediately sit and elevate it.
-Putting unnecessary pressure on your foot will cause more pain in the days following your injury, even if you feel like you can handle it in the moment.
+Putting unnecessary pressure on your foot will cause more pain in the days following your injury, even if you feel like you can handle it at the moment.
 This unnecessary strain can also cause a more serious injury that will take even longer to recover from.

 Absolutely NOT.
 Even if your ankle starts to feel better immediately after icing and elevating, you should not go back in the game.
 Since your ankle is already unstable, it is more susceptible to other, more severe injuries.
 Continuing to put pressure on your injury can also traumatize it further and lead to more severe pain in the following days.
 It is always better to take a conservative approach and give your body the rest it needs to fully recover

-What SHOULD I do?
+What SHOULD I Do?

 Immediately following your injury, the best treatment plan is the R.I.C.E. method.
 R.I.C.E.
 Rice stands for Rest, Ice, Compress, Elevate.
 This means you should immediately sit down and stay off of your injured ankle, compress your injury with an ice pack to reduce swelling and sit with your foot elevated.
 When you injure yourself, blood rushes to the spot of the injury and causes swelling.
 This also impacts blood circulation throughout the body.
 Elevating your foot uses gravity to pull blood away from the injured area, reducing swelling and restoring normal blood flow.